marklogic-community/RunDMC/README.md

 ### Bootstrapping

 Bootstrapping creates the app servers, databases, forests, users, and roles needed to make the application run.
+Before you do this, there's one customization step you need to run.
+RunDMC currently expects to find source code on the file system, rather than in a modules directory.
+That means you need to tell it where to look.
+Edit your deploy/local.properties file (create it if necessary) and put in a line like this:

+    modules-root=/Users/dcassel/Downloads/RunDMC-master/src

+Edit to make the path match your filesystem.
+It needs to be an absolute path.
+Once you've done that, you can run the bootstrap command:

     $ ./ml local bootstrap